 Quickly get to a pet hospital if your pet dog shows any of these signs.

 Your veterinarian will tell you what to do and what not to do.
 Your vet will also be able to assess the danger after you bring your dog in for a checkup.
 It will depend on characteristics such as breed and size.

 Most vets advise against forcing your dog to vomit to remove the bones.
 This increases the chance of the bones being caught in the esophagus on the way up.

 Instead, they may urge you to offer your dog some bread or pumpkin.
 These will ‘cushion’ the bones and prevent gut injury.

 It will not cost you anything to call your vet.
 The best action is to put your faith in your veterinarian and follow their advice.

 Generally, don’t give your pup bones.
 If your dog shows trouble, contact an emergency veterinarian immediately!

 Instead of chicken bones, you can provide some healthy and tasty treats.
 I’ve added the recommendations here for you:

 Give these to your dog as a safer treat choice!

-Answer: Chicken bones have caused dog deaths in the past, although it is rare.
+Chicken bones have caused dog deaths, although it is rare.
 Bones may puncture the esophagus, which joins the mouth and stomach.
 When the esophagus is perforated, bacteria from the mouth enter the chest cavity.
 It causes infection and discomfort.
-This may cause serious illness or death.
+This may cause severe illness or death.